 In this VR Builder tutorial, you will learn how to use the Microsoft text-to-speech (TTS) synthesizer in VR Builder to create audio instructions by typing text only.
 Audio instructions are a powerful way to guide your users in virtual reality.
-Please note that in case you are using another operating system, another text-to-speech synthesizer is needed.
-Section 4 covers how you can still benefit from Microsoft text-to-speech synthesized audio files when running your application on Android based standalone devices.
+Please note that in case you are using an operating system other than Windows, another text-to-speech synthesizer is needed.

 For this tutorial, you don't require any additional objects since we only want to demonstrate the synthesized text audio in VR Builder.
 This Unity scene has been configured using VR Builder's Setup Wizard.
 In case you need further assistance, please refer to the tutorial on how to set up VR Builder.

 We created a simple, one-step process and add a Play TextToSpeech Audio behavior to it.
 To do so, go to the Step Inspector > Behaviors > Add Behavior > Guidance > Play TextToSpeech Audio.

 In the text field you can write any text you want your users to hear in VR.
 In this example, we wrote in German: Hallo.
 Ich bin ein Berliner.
 It's the famous quote from John F. Kennedys and translates to "Hello.
 I am a jelly donut".

 The written text will be synthesized by Microsoft's SAPI and played in VR.
 This example is already ready to go.
 Give it a try by clicking preview to hear it!